ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 12. `paralogy.pdf`: Stacked bar charts of the number of alignments a given source transcript had in each target.
 13. `split_genes.pdf`: The number of genes split within and between contigs.
 If the `--resolve-split-genes` flag is set, reports the number of discarded transcripts.
 14. `transcript_modes.pdf`: The number of modes that supported a given comparative annotation.
 Applies only to protein coding transcripts derived from `transMap`.
-15. `augustus_improvement.pdf`: A scatterplot + density plot reporting the improvement of primary consensus metrics when an `AUGUSTUS` transcript was chosen over a transMap transcript.
+15. `augustus_improvement.pdf`: A scatterplot + density plot reporting the improvement of primary consensus metrics when an `augustus` transcript was chosen over a transMap transcript.
 The density plot may fail in some cases.
 16. `coding_indels.pdf`: The rate of insertions, deletions and indels that are a multiple of 3 are reported from the final consensus set based on the pairwise alignments.
 Preference is given to the CDS space alignment, if it worked.
 17. `IsoSeq_isoform_validation.pdf`: The number of transcripts in the consensus set whose intron structure is exactly validated by at least one IsoSeq read.